lilissun/cleancode/README.md

 # Clean Code

-This project aims to provide some hints of clean coding style.
+This project aims to provide some hints on clean coding style.

 It consists of two modules, i.e., color and app, each of which has several coding stages.